ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 The "JWK\_Thumbprint" step indicates the computation specified in {{!RFC7638}},
 using the SHA-256 digest [FIPS180-4].
-As specified in the individual challenges
+As noted in JWA {{!RFC7518}} any prepended
+zero octets in the JWK object MUST be stripped before doing the computation.

-below, the token for a challenge is a JSON string comprised entirely of
+As specified in the individual challenges below, the token for a challenge is a
-characters in the URL-safe base64 alphabet.
-The "||" operator indicates
+string comprised entirely of characters in the URL-safe base64 alphabet.
-concatenation of strings.
+The "||" operator indicates concatenation of strings.

-In computations involving key authorizations, such as the digest computations
-required for the DNS and TLS SNI challenges, the key authorization string MUST
-be represented in UTF-8 form (or, equivalently, ASCII).

-An example of how to compute a JWK thumbprint can be found in Section 3.1 of
-{{!RFC7638}}.
-Note that some cryptographic libraries prepend a zero octet to the
-representation of the RSA public key parameters N and E, in order to avoid
-ambiguity with regard to the sign of the number.
-As noted in JWA {{!RFC7518}},
-a JWK object MUST NOT include this zero octet.
-That is, any initial zero octets
-MUST be stripped before the values are base64url-encoded.

 ## HTTP